cstroe/java-jmx-in-docker-sample-app/README.md

 Using [jconsole](http://openjdk.java.net/tools/svc/jconsole/) or [VisualVM](https://visualvm.github.io/), you can connect to `localhost:9010`.

-***Important:*** For Docker for Mac or Docker Machine users, you must set the `HOST` environment variable in `docker-compose.yml` to your Docker host IP, and use that host in the JMX client.

 ## Notes

 The goal of this configuration is to connect with a JMX/RMI client